W.Va. Three Rivers Festival crowns its 43rd queen

 There were 11 high school-aged women vying for the title of this year's teen queen, who would take the crown from the reigning Olivia Edinger.
 Six women between 18- and 25-years-old took to the stage to compete for the title of W.Va.
 Three Rivers Festival Queen.

-At the end of the night, after nearly three hours of pageantry, Baylee Jarrett, a 17-year-old from Elkins, won the title of Teen Queen.
+At the end of the night, after nearly three hours of pageantry, Baylee Jarrett, a 15-year-old from Craigsville, West Virginia, won the title of Teen Queen.
 Alongside her was Cassidy Myers, a 21-year-old from Camden on Gauley, West Virginia, who was crowned queen of this year's festival.

 The two won more than just a sparkling tiara.
 Myers won an expense-paid trip to compete at the West Virginia Association of Fairs and Festivals, fully paid entry into the 2023 Miss West Virginia USA pageant, $500 cash, as well as a package of other gifts and prizes.